-Roughly \$300 million of federal funds are made available through Caltrans to local agencies annually for bridge work including replacement, rehabilitation, painting, scour countermeasure, bridge approach barrier and railing replacement, low water crossing replacement, ferry service replacement, and preventative maintenance activities.
-Bridges are eligible for funding if they are rated as SD or functionally obsolete (FO) with a sufficiency rating of 80 or below.
+Historically, about \$300 million of federal funds has been made available through Caltrans to local agencies annually for bridge work including replacement, rehabilitation, painting, scour countermeasure, bridge approach barrier and railing replacement, low water crossing replacement, ferry service replacement, and preventative maintenance activities.
+IIJA funds will provide additional funding for local bridges for the first 5 years of the 2022 TAMP 10-year plan.
+Bridges are eligible for this funding when requested by local agency owners for various work activities based on bridge condition criteria and overall funding availability.
+Project funding determinations are also subject to a designated prioritization hierarchy.